-While every romance novel is about the relationship between two main characters (or, in some instances, about a triangular love situation) that is not the same thing as the plot.
+Almost every romance novel is about the relationship between two main characters.
+Some novels focus on triangular love situations.
 A strong plot is the difference between keeping your reader turning the pages and abandoning the book.
-The following tips on how to plot a romance novel should help you to write a well-plotted romance:
+The following tips on how to plot a romance novel should help you write a well-plotted romance:

 1. Don’t let love come too easily for your characters

 Think about real relationships: Two people will often face various impediments before getting to a serious stage of a relationship.
 They could have slightly different core values that require some mutual compromise, or there could be interfering feelings brought into a new relationship from a past one, for example.
 Knowing how to use tension in writing to engross the reader is key to writing a satisfying romance novel that doesn’t present the central romantic relationship as two-dimensional.

-In fact, whether or not your characters end up together can be the driving suspense of the whole plot, a device used in countless TV shows, including New Girl and The Mindy Project.
-A timeless example of this approach to romantic tension in literature is Jane Austen’s Pride and Prejudice.
-In this classic novel, Austen’s protagonist Elizabeth Bennet only realizes late in the story that Mr. Darcy is far more loving and passionate in his quiet way and not the aloof, cold man he initially seemed.
+In fact, whether or not your characters end up together can be the driving suspense for the whole plot, a device used in countless TV shows, including New Girl and The Mindy Project.
+A timeless example of this approach to romantic tension is Jane Austen’s Pride and Prejudice.
+In this classic novel, Austen’s protagonist Elizabeth Bennett only realizes late in the story that Mr. Darcy is loving and passionate in his quiet way and not the aloof, cold man he initially seemed.

 2. Use goals and complications to build narrative momentum

 In an engaging romance novel. the protagonists usually have goals and complications that work against their togetherness.
-In Shakespeare’s Romeo and Juliet, perhaps one of the most famous plays about love of all time (even if it ends tragically, unlike most romance novels), the two lovers’ feuding families are the fundamental complication that makes the path to their being together full of dramatic potential.
+In Shakespeare’s Romeo and Juliet, the two lovers’ feuding families are the fundamental complication that makes it difficult for the lovers to be together.

 There are two main ways to figure out the romantic goals and complications of your romance novel.
 One way is to outline before you begin writing and the other is to simply begin writing the first draft and see where it takes you.